creyco/CREYCO/README.md

 - 👋 Hi, I’m @CREYCO
 - 👀 I am interested in web development.
-- 🌱 I’m currently learning Python ,JavaScript, HTML,
+- 🌱 I’m currently learning Python ,JavaScript, go, HTML
+- 👀 I have worked with Progress 4gl ABL and 4gl natural
+- 👀 I am a certified Oracle and Progress Database administrator
 - 💞️ I’m looking to collaborate on others who are starting
 - - 📫 How to reach me ...creycolon@gmail.com